Worried About Legal Trouble for Skipping Notice Period? Here's What You Need to Know

 kumarpro55

-I left my job and did not served notice period.
-My employer is asking two months of salary from me and i am not in a condition to pay them the amount.
-They sent me a final letter asking the amount or they will take legal and criminal charges against me and also telling me to pay with 12% per annum interest rate.
+I left my job and did not serve the notice period.
+My employer is asking for two months' salary from me, and I am not in a condition to pay them the amount.
+They sent me a final letter asking for the amount, or they will take legal and criminal charges against me, also telling me to pay with a 12% per annum interest rate.

 abedeen7

-Don’t get panic; refer to your employment contract regarding employment terms and notice period.
-You should have served notice period immediate leaving job have impact on the organization performance.
+Don't panic; refer to your employment contract regarding employment terms and notice period.
+You should have served the notice period, as immediately leaving a job can impact the organization's performance.

-If two month is mentioned as notice period then you have to pay two month salary as notice pay.
+If two months are mentioned as the notice period, then you have to pay two months' salary as notice pay.
 I would advise you to discuss with the HR department to find a middle path.
 The company will have the right to recover from you.
+So, it's better to talk with them to resolve this issue.

 BSSV